- McDonald's is the world's largest restaurant chain.

 Steps to Buy McDonald’s Shares for Dividends

 You can easily buy McDonald’s stock for its dividends in a few simple steps.
 The stock is listed on the NYSE and available in most (if not all) brokerage accounts.
-The decision to buy McDonald’s stock, however, may not be simple and comes down to your individual portfolio objectives.
+However, the decision to buy McDonald’s stock may not be simple and comes down to your individual portfolio objectives.
 If you plan to tackle blue chip stocks, growth, dividends or dividend growth, McDonald’s stock may be a good fit.

 Step 1: Open a trading account.

-When you want to own McDonald’s stock, you need to open a brokerage account.
+You need to open a brokerage account when you want to own McDonald’s stock.
 Many online brokerage accounts offer opportunities to purchase the stock and most banks allow you to purchase as well.

 Step 2: Set your portfolio objective.

 Next, set the portfolio objectives and determine your risk tolerance.
 Investors looking for blue chip safety, dividends and dividend growth may want to add McDonald’s to their portfolios.
 MCD belongs on any list of dividend stocks and examples of dividend growth stocks.

 The simplest way to buy McDonald's is at the “market price,” regardless of your fundamental or technical outlook.
 If you're a long-term buy-and-hold investor, this may work as regular investments and dollar-cost averaging play into the mix.